Chapter 3: Challenges for Comparing Net Benefits

 Example 3.6

-Suppose we have an investment that provides a real net benefit of $230 per year over 5 years, at a cost of $1,000 at the beginning of the project.
+Suppose we have an investment that provides a real net benefit of $230 per year over five years at a cost of $1,000 at the beginning of the project.

-If the inflation rate is expected to be 5% each year over the life of the project, we can calculate the nominal net benefits in each year.
+If the inflation rate is expected to be 5% each year over the life of the project, the nominal net benefits in each year are calculated as follows:

-Calculating the internal rate of return, we get a nominal IRR of = 10.1% and NPV of $118 when we assume a 6% discount rate.
-When using current year prices (i.e. year 0 prices), we get the real IRR of 4.6% and an NPV of -$31.
+If we assume a 6% discount rate and use nominal prices, we get a nominal IRR of = 10.1% and NPV = $118.
+However, if we assume a 6% discount rate and use year 0 prices, we get a real IRR = 4.6% and NPV = -$31.

 In some cases, this would lead an investor to believe that the rate of return is better for the project under nominal terms.
 However, this is not true.
 It is the same project!
 The measurement is just different as we have expressed the net benefit in nominal terms compared to real terms.
 Consequently, we need to be cautious when using nominal values for our analysis.